2001 Topic Annotated Enron Email Data Set

 The original Enron Email Data Set is the first large email set made available to researchers, but until now there has been no ability to assess the performance of topic detection and tracking algorithms with the email set.
 Having an annotated subset such as this one should provide text mining researchers with a way to evaluate the accuracy of new algorithms for clustering and classification.
 This data set can also be used to provide communication context for researchers using the Enron Email Data Set in social network analysis.
 Previous annotations such as the one developed at UC Berkeley have been primarily based on email type rather than the specific topic(s) of discussion.
 This annotation can be used to qualify the discussion topics between individuals and groups comprising a social network of Enron employees.

-An update is available via web download.
-This update corrects a small error in the subjection annotation file.
-Those members and licensees who received this publication prior to Aug 13, 2007 should download this correction.
+As of Aug 13, 2007, an update corrects a small error in the subjection annotation file.
+Those members and licensees who received this publication prior to Aug 13, 2007 should re-download the corpus.
 All copies issued since this date have been corrected.